Description of the Initiative

 ASEM Partners and Stakeholders involved

-China (Secretariat and coordinator), Austria, Belgium, Brunei Darussalam, Estonia, Indonesia, Malaysia, Latvia, Lithuania, Republic of Korea, UK ans ASEAN University Network (AUN).
+China (Secretariat and coordinator), Austria, Belgium (French Community), Brunei Darussalam, Estonia, Germany, Indonesia, Japan, Malaysia, Latvia, Lithuania, Republic of Korea, Philippines, Romania, UK ans ASEAN University Network (AUN).